Cheyenne-American interpreter and historian who often found himself caught between his mother's Cheyenne world and his father's white American world.

 George grew up among dozens of different ethnicities and languages at Bent’s Fort.
 He could speak English, Cheyenne, French, Spanish, Arapaho, Kiowa, and Comanche fluently.

 George became friends with many young people from rich Southern families, but never really felt that he belonged to white American society.
+The school promoted the idea that white people, particularly Christians, were superior to other groups of people, including the Cheyenne.

 George lived with his brother Charlie and Charlie’s mother Yellow Woman.
 Charlie had a reputation as a great warrior.